WEIGHING EQUIPMENT AND SCALE INSTALLATION

 Scales requiring civil works such as weighbridges and other large scales

-5. These types of scales will required onsite calibration after the installation is completed.
+- These types of scales, including weighbridges, will require onsite calibration after the weighbridge installation is completed.

 Installation of a scale that measures the pressures of the machines hydraulic system that will be installed onto such machines as front end loaders, excavators, telehandlers and reach stackers)

-As most of the digital parameters of these scales are code protected so that untrained persons cannot accidently or intentionally access the calibration modes, all calibrations must be conducted by the supplier’s technician.
+As most of the digital parameters of these scales are code protected so that untrained persons cannot accidentally or intentionally access the calibration modes, all calibrations must be conducted by the supplier’s technician.

 NMI also has laws relating to the use of a Control Instrument and the use of Substitute Test Masses, which if used must only be used as per the NMI legislation.